 It was very important to me to get the facts out and correctly.

-Because if I would have made a fair statement, and the first statement was made without knowing much other than what we were seeing.
+Because if I would have made a fast statement, and the first statement was made without knowing much other than what we were seeing, the second statement was made after with knowledge, with great knowledge.

-There's still things that people don't know.
+There's still things, excuse me, there's still things that people don't know.

 I want to make a statement with knowledge.